On conformal biharmonic maps and hypersurfaces

 Let $\phi:M^m\to N^{m+1}(c)$ be a hypersurface in a space form of constant sectional curvature $c$.
-We denote by $\eta$ the unit section in the normal bundle of $M^m$ in $N^{m+1}(c)$, by $A=A_\eta$ the shape operator of $M^m$ and by $f=\tr A/m$ the mean curvature function of $M^m$.
-When $f$ is constant, we say that $M^m$ is a CMC (constant mean curvature) hypersurface.
-We recall (see, for example \cite[Section 2.4]{MR4410183}) that in this case the bitension field looks like
+We denote by $\eta$ the unit section in the normal bundle of $M^m$ in $N^{m+1}(c)$, by $A=A_\eta$ the shape operator of $M$ and by $f=\tr A/m$ the mean curvature function of $M$.
+When $f$ is constant, we say that $M$ is a CMC (constant mean curvature, including minimal) hypersurface.